 Ease the stress of Infertility.
 At Reproductive Science Center of the San Francisco Bay Area, we have designed an IVF Assurance plan with one goal in mind, the birth of your baby.
 To achieve this, our pledge: have a baby or 100 percent refund.
 Click here to find out more.

 In vitro fertilization is a method of infertility treatment in which IVF specialists combine the sperm and the egg (oocyte) in a laboratory dish for fertilization to occur.
 An IVF doctor then transfers the resulting embryo(s) to the uterus to develop naturally.
 IVF treatment offers the highest rate of success out of all the treatment options for infertility.
 It is also the most complex fertility treatment.

-IVF has been successfully used for nearly three decades.
+IVF has been successfully used for over three decades.
 Louise Brown, the first IVF baby (back then, she was referred to as the “test tube baby”), was born in 1978.
 Since then, technology and skills have become very advanced and fine-tuned.
 Accordingly, success rates for assisted reproductive technology (ART) have risen and are reported annually by members of the Society for Advanced Reproductive Technology.
-The latest national average rates for pregnancy resulting from IVF ranges from 17 percent for older women to 42 percent for women younger than 35 years.
-As with all medical treatments, success depends on many variables from patient to patient and even cycle to cycle.
-Hundreds of thousands of children have resulted from IVF treatment.

 Patients want to be informed health care consumers.
 To that end, fertility specialists expect new patients to ask the following questions about the clinic’s services and success rates: